re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 It's worth noting that there are a couple of tiny bugs (or annoyances) with this React implementation:

-- Changing the "Issues Page" number and jumping to that page updates the highlighted pagination number that's on the footer.
+- Changing the "Issues Page" number and jumping to that page will highlight the pagination number on the footer.
 However, changing the pagination number through the footer does not update the pagination number at the top.

-- When the user loads a different repo, the issues page doesn't go back to the first page, which is problematic because if the user was looking at page 5 of the initial repo and then tries to go to a different repo which doesn't have as many pages, then the results don't load properly.
-We think that it would be desirable to go back to the first page whenever the user loads a different repo
+- When the user loads a different repo, the issues page doesn't go back to the first page, which is problematic: If the user was looking at page 5 of the initial repo and then tries to go to a different repo which doesn't have as many pages, the results don't load properly.
+We think that it would be desirable to go back to the first page whenever the user loads a different repo.

-We will be addressing these issues as we migrate the initial code to react-rxjs.
+We will be addressing these issues as we migrate the initial code to React-RxJS.

 ### React Codebase Source Overview